rinosukmandityo/testweb/README.md

 # Functional Suite

-`functional_spec/` contains some logic for each parking lot command and automated testing suite that will validate the correctness of parking lot command for the sample input and output.
+`functional_spec/` contains some logics for each parking lot command and automated testing suite that will validate the correctness of parking lot command for the sample input and output.

 We do not support Windows at this point in time.
 If you don't have access to an OSX or Linux machine, we recommend setting up a Linux machine you can develop against using something like [VirtualBox](https://www.virtualbox.org/) or [Docker](https://docs.docker.com/docker-for-windows/#test-your-installation).